-Taken together, these fees do not cover the full cost to the Charity of providing our specialist care.
-The Charity provides a significant subsidy for all residents.
+Taken together, these fees do not cover the full cost of providing our specialist care.
+We provide a significant subsidy for all residents.

 Funded Nursing Contribution (FNC)